CityOfPhiladelphia/standards-docs/site-content/guidelines/content/The-city's-voice.md

     weight: 2
 ---

 We’re here to assist people in becoming empowered residents of the city.
-We do this through the design of the digital experience, but also through the language we use to communicate with the public and with each other.
+We do this both through the design of the digital experience, and through the language we use to communicate with the public and with each other.

 **The City's voice**,
-along with standards for formatting, punctuation, and common usage, help maintain consistent content throughout [beta.phila.gov](www.beta.phila.gov).
+along with standards for punctuation and formatting, and common usage, help maintain consistent content throughout [beta.phila.gov](www.beta.phila.gov).